MarcelCutts/MovieMe/README.md

   RT_API_KEY: '<Your Rotten Tomatoes API key>',
   RT_API_URL: 'http://api.rottentomatoes.com/api/public/v1.0/lists/movies/in_theaters.json',
   PAGE_SIZE: 25,
+  MDB_API_KEY = '<Your TheMovieDB API key'>,
 }

 ```

+The MDB key is optional, but will give you access to some lovely higher-res movie posters.

 ## Doesn't this seem like that one FB tutorial?